Waikato/weka-wiki/docs/development.md

 Weka's source code for a particular release is included in the distribution when you download it, in a .jar file (a form of .zip file) called `weka-src.jar`.
-However, it is also possible to read source code directly from the [Subversion source code repository](subversion.md) for Weka, and there is also [web-based access to the repository](https://svn.cms.waikato.ac.nz/svn/weka/).
+However, it is also possible to read source code directly from the [git source code repository](git.md) for Weka.

-If you like to use Git rather than Subversion for software development, there is a [Git mirror of the Subversion repository's branch for Weka 3.8](https://github.com/Waikato/weka-3.8) and a corresponding one for [the main development trunk of Weka](https://github.com/Waikato/weka-trunk).
-Note that these mirrors are read-only, and we continue to use Subversion to commit changes to the software, not Git.

 # Code credits